Criminal Defense Lawyer: How to Find and Hire One

 |---|---|---|

-| Simple misdemeanor (plea negotiation) | $2,500 - $5,000 | Charges like disorderly conduct, petty theft, simple assault.
-Attorney negotiates with prosecutor for reduced charges, diversion, or dismissal.
+| Misdemeanor defense | $2,500 - $5,000 | Charges like petty theft, simple assault, disorderly conduct, trespassing.
+Attorney negotiates with prosecutor for reduced charges, diversion program, or dismissal.
 Flat fee is standard. |

-| Felony (plea negotiation) | $5,000 - $15,000 | Attorney reviews evidence, files motions, negotiates with DA for reduced charges or favorable plea terms.
-Stakes are much higher -- felony convictions have lifelong consequences. |
+| Felony defense (plea negotiation) | $5,000 - $15,000 | Standard felony charges including burglary, assault, fraud, drug possession with intent.
+Attorney reviews evidence, files motions, negotiates with DA for reduced charges or favorable plea terms. |

-| Federal criminal charges | $15,000 - $100,000+ | Federal cases are more complex, with stricter sentencing guidelines, more resources for prosecution, and often longer proceedings.
-Specialized federal defense experience is essential. |
+| Federal criminal charges | $25,000 - $100,000+ | Federal cases involve stricter sentencing guidelines (federal sentencing table), more prosecution resources, and longer proceedings.
+Specialized federal defense experience is essential.
+White-collar, conspiracy, and RICO cases at the higher end. |

-Federal cases are more complex, with stricter sentencing guidelines, more resources for prosecution, and often longer proceedings.
+Federal cases involve stricter sentencing guidelines (federal sentencing table), more prosecution resources, and longer proceedings.
 Specialized federal defense experience is essential.
+White-collar, conspiracy, and RICO cases at the higher end.

 Find a Criminal Defense Lawyer -- State Bar Association Links